 The currency in Egypt is the Egyptian pound (LE).
 Don’t change your money before you come to Egypt.
-You will get a better rate here.
-Euros, dollars and sterling are accepted (notes not coins) but your money will go much further if you change it to Egyptian pounds.
-The best places to exchange money are the currency exchange shops (lots everywhere) or the bank.
-It is not a good idea to change at reception desks in hotels or when paying in restaurants or shops as you will not get the bank rate.
+You will get a better rate for your dollars etc in Egypt.
+Euros, dollars and sterling notes are accepted.
+However, your money will go much further if you change it to Egyptian pounds rather than spend your foreign currency on purchases.
+The best places to exchange money are the currency exchange shops or the banks, and there are many of these in all Egyptian cities.
+It is not a good idea to change foreign currency at reception desks in hotels or when paying in restaurants or shops as you will not get the bank rate.

 Visa and Mastercard are accepted in most hotels and restaurants but because of the high fees charged for processing the cards most businesses prefer to be paid in cash.
-Where cards are accepted it is normal for the customer to pay the bank processing fee.
-Since there is a culture of price competitivness and bargaining in Egypt, shops, hotels, restaurants etc do not factor in credit card charges to the prices they quote.
+American Express is not as widely accepted.
+Where cards are accepted it is normal for the customer to pay the bank processing fee, which can average around 3%.
+Since there is a culture of price competitiveness and bargaining in Egypt, shops, hotels, restaurants etc do not factor in credit card charges to the prices they quote.

 ATM machines are in all the major hotels and outside banks in the major towns in Egypt.
 Putting your money into your credit/debit card before you come and drawing it out at the ATM’s is a good idea if you are worried about losing it.